 In intersubjective terms this means a much greater emphasis upon history, not in the sense of static past happenings, but in understanding how 'society' develops and changes over time and what drives the very different mix of views and behaviours (i.e. possibilities or niches) that we see in every society - despite the attempts of the status-quo few to 'standardise' behaviours.
 In other words we look to understand the dynamics of 'deviation', which is after all the only way any society can evolve (either positively or negatively).
 The complexity science technique of genetic algorithms helps here, especially in its multiobjective form, since this explicitly and quantitatively models collections of diverse individuals and the historically changing mix of their populations.
 By applying such techniques to social areas we can investigate the attractor structures that different 'beliefs' generate and better link this knowledge to more empirical studies of real human behaviour.

 Many writers have noted that there is not just one type of consciousness or intelligence but several (intelligence here does not mean mere I.Q. scores, which are largely irrelevant).
 These lines are separate but interlinked and form different streams which can each develop separately - in a similar way to those we identified for Spiral Dynamics.
 The number of "intelligences" actually included varies widely with the different authors, going from as few as three to more than twenty.
 For our purposes we will give eight as typical examples, including vMemes (the Spiral Dynamics' adult value systems focus), Needs (Maslow's individual goal focus), Cognitive (Piaget's child development focus), Emotional (Goleman's empathy focus), plus four of Gardner's: Interpersonal (linguistic or social focus); Intrapersonal (self-improvement focus); Kinaesthetic (physical skills focus) and Spiritual (abstract or existential focus), but bear in mind that other categorisations are possible and many have been left out here for clarity.
-Streams of Consciousness For each of these streams, several different stages can be reached, equivalent to the levels we saw in our vMeme analysis, and we have coded the stages using the same colours for ease of visualisation of the various levels.
+For each of these streams, several different stages can be reached, equivalent to the levels we saw in our vMeme analysis, and we have coded the stages using the same colours for ease of visualisation of the various levels.
 Note however that these stages or modes are not equivalent between the streams, e.g. a value system focus of, say, blue (level 4), may occur with a cognitive focus still at purple (level 2, i.e. a person may have a good order orientation whilst still being logically naive), in other words, if we say 'orange' cognition we refer level 5 of the cognition stream and not to level 5 of the vMeme stream (which is restricted to talking about value systems).
 These contours of relative development are similar to those we saw depicted within our general subject knowledge maps, but act in different dimensions, i.e. we may know arts with a purple vMeme (magical) focus, and mathematics with a blue cognitive (formop) focus, yet be unable to apply this blue cognitive focus to art or to understand mathematics from a purple focus.

 Subject areas; consciousness types or streams; and levels or stages, are all orthogonal concepts (thus the 'contour' will in practice be a misshapen sphere), so given a mere 8 of each, all 512 combinations of perspectives are possible (each with multiple attributes).
 Additionally, following the vMeme lead, we find that the number of options (attractors) within a stream increases with level (those 'alternatives') and since each level 'transcends and includes' all earlier levels, then the total number of possible alternatives rapidly escalates with increasing maximum level.
 This is a very 'complex' psychological system !
 This general stream idea means that we must distinguish levels of consciousness (undifferentiated awareness) from the contents of consciousness (thoughts about something).
 In our holarchic meta-ethics we identified several levels for 4 streams: valuation (axiology), alternative logic types, Coulter's modes of thought, and approaches to science.
 In a similar manner, each of the eight additional streams above have their own set of levels, and given interdisciplinary systems thinking, we can speculate that, in similar ways, all these levels will be in some way related.
 But just as logic is not the same as manual skill, so each stream will have its own contribution to make to that undivided whole which we abstract and call a person.
 The contour dynamic (a 'structure of consciousness') of a person will be wave-like, ebbing and flowing around the levels and streams as they react to the fluctuating environmental dynamics in which they are embedded, occasionally soaring to a new insight or level within a stream, but often regressing to a lower level of understanding when stressed.
 This relates to an oscillation or alternation between open and closed modes of thoughts, between chaos and order, and maintains the far-from-equilibrium current dynamical state called 'edge-of-chaos' in complexity thought.
 Ideally we would wish to reach the highest possible level in all streams, but that is an impossible task for any mortal human (requiring us to be wise 'experts' in every area), our best compromise is perhaps to know someone at the highest state in each stream and to pool our expertise synergically.